 All ensembles will participate in the 1 p.m.
 Thursday Opening Ceremonies.
 There will not be separate opening sessions for high school and middle school groups.

-The honors concerts for the Honor Band of America, Honor Orchestra of America, and Jazz Band of America will all take place on Saturday evening, March 26, 2022.
-Festival school ensembles will be allowed to choose their preference of concert and ensembles placed based on availability.
+The honors concerts for the Honor Band of America, Honor Orchestra of America, and Jazz Band of America will all take place on Saturday evening, March 23, 2024.
+Festival school ensembles will be allowed to choose their preference of concert and ensembles will be placed based on availability.